 Walt Disney, in 1966, said, “Here in Florida, we have something special we never enjoyed at Disneyland – the blessing of size.
 There is enough land here to hold all the ideas and plans we can possibly imagine.”
-That “something special” turned into magic when Walt Disney World officially opened to the public on October 1, 1971.
+That “something special” became magic when Walt Disney World officially opened to the public on October 1, 1971.
 Phase one included Magic Kingdom Park, Disney’s Contemporary Resort, and Disney’s Polynesian Village Resort.
 The resort was a showplace of innovation, featuring a transportation system of monorails, watercraft, trams, and motor coaches, as well as a centralized computer network and other groundbreaking systems supporting the many guest offerings and attractions.
 As you visit Magic Kingdom during the 50th anniversary, take a moment to celebrate the attractions and offerings that guests enjoyed on opening day.

 Main Street, U.S.A.